george24601/notes/pm/up.md

 1. Know that the authority often has a different context - thus, complaining only shows that you are narrow minded

 2. One way is to not talk about that, and let time dilute the effect

+# Scenario: sudden incidents need to address

+1. Need to keep the main objectives in mind all the time - can put such accidents on low priority

+2. when handling such incidents, try reporting to your superior unless explicitly told so, unless it is REALLY special time.
+This also makes authority FEELS safe.

+3. If incidents from external, focus on that as it brings more impact.
+If it is internal, emphasize on it will give a (false) impression of internal disorganization